Specification and towers in shift spaces: Preparation for the proofs

 \subsection{Ergodic theorems}

 In the proof of Theorem \ref{thm:tower}, we will need mild strengthenings of the Birkhoff and Shannon--McMillan--Breiman ergodic theorems.
 These are general results that hold beyond the setting of this paper.
+Throughout this section, $(X,T,\mu)$ is any invertible ergodic measure-preserving transformation.